2025 Transparency Notice

 Farmington, MO 63640-5010

-We will accept or reject your claim no later than 120 days after we receive it.
+We will accept or reject your claim no later than 30 days after we receive it.
 If we reject your claim, the notice will state the reason why.
-If we agree to pay all or part of your claim, we will pay it no later than 14 business days after the notice has been made.
+If we agree to pay all or part of your claim, we will pay it no later than 10 business days of initial receipt.

 C) Grace Periods and Claims Pending